 2. My product is way too awesome to be improved.

-3. I do things better than the competition and my product is better, therefore I deserve better results.
+3. I do things better than the competition, and my product is better.
+Therefore I deserve better results.

 4. Developing new products competes with selling the already existing products.

 This might be an issue for many companies.
 Still, it is not necessarily also true for you.
 You can make the most of any experience.
 At the same time, I do understand the need to avoid being wrecked by your practice.
-So, what’s an appropriate answer towards allocating your resources?
-What if you’d suppose that naturally once x months or years, you WILL NEED to develop a new product?
+So, what’s an appropriate answer for allocating your resources?
+What if you’d suppose that naturally, once x months or years, you WILL NEED to develop a new product?
 Also, you would evaluate whether you should keep the existing products on the market.
-So don’t ask yourself if you will need to develop new products, but when.
+So don’t ask yourself if you need to develop new products, but when.

-If you set up your resources in such a planned manner, the development of new products shouldn’t interfere with the marketing and sales of the existing ones.
-Of course, a sequence might be important and useful.
+If you set up your resources in such a planned manner, developing new products shouldn’t interfere with the marketing and sales of the existing ones.
+Of course, a sequence might be necessary and useful.
 Still, don’t get yourself stuck on details!
 Simply begin with one product.
 Any product.
 Afterward, if it works, you can steadily grow.
 Don’t expect the first product in your sequence to be a big hit.
 I had this success: I launched a very profitable product when I was 19 years old.
 Unfortunately, I wasn’t prepared to take it to the next level.
-Before realizing the treasure I had on my hands and how to develop it and build upon it, it went dead on the market, becoming technologically obsolete.
+Before realizing the treasure, I had on my hands, and how to develop it and build upon it, it went dead on the market, becoming technologically obsolete.
 Trying to make the next product perfect and not making the most of the one already on my hands, I failed twice.
 Once, I didn’t make the most of the promising existing product.
 Then, I got stuck in my perfectionism to develop a new product.